 Knowing your porosity aids in bettering your selection and success rate when buying products.
 It helps aids in the creation of a simple regimen that is highly beneficial to your hair as well.

-How do you know you have low porosity?
+How do you know your hair is low porosity?

 - Is your hair always dry no matter how often you moisturize, deep condition or greenhouse it?